CreatureOfHubitat/Yamaha-NVR-Hubitat/README.md

 # Yamaha-NVR-Hubitat
 Allows Hubitat to use the NVR interface to control the receiver This was not coded by me.
-This is to make ot available under previous restrictions.
+This is to make it available under previous restrictions.